sankalpg38/Amazon_Clone/README.md

 # Amazon_Clone
-This is a clone of Amazon shopping website created with only html and css.
+This is a clone of Amazon shopping website created for the purpose of practise and fun.
+Html and CSS is used in the making of this project.